 Currencies basically serve two main purposes: as a medium of exchange and as a store of value.
 The rapid rise of investing in cryptocurrency has raised questions about whether fiat currencies will continue as the dominant medium of exchange.

-Cryptocurrencies emerged in 2009 with the launch of Bitcoin, the first and still the largest form of crypto.
+Cryptocurrencies emerged almost a decade into the 2000s, with the launch of Bitcoin in 2009, the first and still the largest form of crypto.
 Cryptocurrencies are in essence virtual currencies that are part of the new DeFi, or decentralized finance, movement.
 They’re managed by a decentralized network rather than by a single authority, like government-issued fiat currencies.

 Transactions made with cryptocurrencies are permanently logged on a ledger known as a blockchain.
 This ledger is viewable to anyone, therefore functioning as a public database.
 Because crypto transactions can be expensive, time-consuming, and complicated (to do business using crypto, you need a crypto wallet, for example) crypto may not be suited to real-world behaviors.

 Fiat vs Crypto for Payment

 Some proponents of cryptocurrencies argue that one day digital currencies will take over fiat money as the main mode of payment, because of their ability to deliver near-instantaneous transactions in some cases.
 They argue that if trust vested in a fiat currency is in the government backing it, trust vested in crypto is in the power of blockchain technology.

 So far, though, cryptocurrencies haven’t really taken off as a medium of exchange.
 While some vendors and businesses accept crypto as payment, most transactions around the world are made with fiat currencies.

 Critics argue that the volatility of cryptocurrencies like Bitcoin make them less ideal as a mode of payment.
 Imagine getting a paycheck in Bitcoin — such market fluctuations could dramatically magnify or shrink a person’s income in a matter of days.